NatanFS/lp1-health-management/README.md

 ### Exporting Data

 1. To export the data to CSV, click on the "Export to CSV" button.
-2. To export the data to XLSX, click on the "Export to XLSX" button.
-3. A file dialog will prompt you to choose the location and name of the file to save the data.
+2. A file dialog will prompt you to choose the location and name of the file to save the data.

 ## Project Structure